Relocation Cover Letter: Tips from Cover Letter Proofreader

 Relocation to a new area is a time-consuming process, so you should start early on.
 First of all, research the job market in the area where you're planning to move to make sure you'll have enough job opportunities to choose from.
 The best scenario is to relocate when you already have a job offer – it will save you money.

 Keep your career level in mind.
-As a rule, if you are a senior specialist or an executive, you’ll find it easier to get a job in a new city – companies are ready to go to the great lengths to attract highly qualified staff and management.
+As a rule, if you are a senior specialist or an executive, you'll find it easier to get a job in a new city – companies are ready to go to great lengths to attract highly qualified staff and management.
+You are more likely to get a job interview if your relocation cover letter format clearly communicates your experience and qualifications.
 On the other hand, entry- and mid-level professionals might struggle to compete with the local job-seekers who are just as qualified as they are.
 Nevertheless, it only means that you will need to make extra effort and probably agree to relocate at your own expense.
-Make sure that the relocation fits into your career plan (if you don’t have a career plan yet, here’s why you need it: https://resumeperk.com/blog/planning-a-future-career-are-you-for-or-against).
+Make sure that the relocation fits into your career plan (if you don't have a career plan yet, here's why you need it: https://resumeperk.com/blog/planning-a-future-career-are-you-for-or-against).

 Why address a relocation issue in a cover letter?

 As a rule, covering letter is reviewed first, and based on what they read the hiring manager decides whether a resume is worth consideration.
-Moreover, cover letter is more of a personal document and is perfect to refer to any work-related issues that don’t belong to your resume.
+Moreover, a cover letter is more of a personal document and is perfect to refer to any work-related issues that don't belong to your resume.
+Thus, hiring managers do pay attention to what you actually write in your relocation cover letter before you get an invitation for a face to face interview or in person meeting.

 Where to mention your willingness to relocate?